RocketArminek/auth-service-rust/README.md

 AT_DURATION_IN_SECONDS=300

 # Refresh token duration in seconds (default: 30 days)
-# In stateful strategy this is used for duration of session
+# In stateful strategy this is also used for duration of session
 RT_DURATION_IN_SECONDS=2592000

 # Whether email verification is required